Speech-Language Pathology Studies

 • Career Opportunities and Prospects

-Speech-language pathologists may work in private practice (either individually or as part of a group), as employees in the public or private hospital sector (public hospitals, clinics, rehabilitation centers, medical-educational centers), or in a combination of private and salaried practice.
+Speech-language pathologists may practice in private practice—either individually or as part of a group— as employees in the public or private hospital sector (public hospital system, clinics, rehabilitation facilities, medical-educational centers), or in a combination of private and salaried practice.

-Employment prospects are excellent, with virtually no unemployment.
-Given the nature of their role and responsibilities, speech-language pathologists must have a thorough understanding of the language of the country in which they practice.
+Employment prospects are excellent, with an unemployment rate that is virtually zero.
+Given the nature of their role and mission, speech-language pathologists must have in-depth expertise in the language of the country where they practice.

 IN BRIEF

-Speech-language pathology is a healthcare profession focused on preventing, assessing, and treating difficulties or disorders related to spoken and written language and communication, oromyofacial functions, and other cognitive activities —including those related to phonation, speech, spoken and written language, and mathematical cognition.
+Speech-language pathology is a health profession that focuses on preventing, assessing, and treating difficulties or disorders related to spoken and written language and communication, oromyofacial functions, and other cognitive activities —including those related to phonation, speech, spoken and written language, and mathematical cognition.

 Speech-language pathologists provide care to patients of all ages with congenital, developmental, or acquired disorders, regardless of gender, age, culture, socioeconomic status, or type of condition.